OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

 # Our solution

 The team developed a financial chatbot based on the OpenAI ChatGPT-3 `curie` model fine-tuned on the [Financial Opinion Mining and Question Answering](https://sites.google.com/view/fiqa/home) dataset.
 The chatbot was later deployed as a Streamlit app.

+To support the participants' learning, a workshop on vectorisation organised by leader Bartosz Chojnacki was delivered by Kacper Łukawski from [Qdrant](https://qdrant.tech/).

 ##	The data